 \subsection{Solutions}

-We will determine properties of static solutions in radial gauge, choosing $\phi_1=x^2$ such that $x$ is the area radius.
-(Since our extended systems is first class according to (\ref{CC}), we are allowed to fix the gauge in order to determine solutions.)
-Since all momenta vanish for static solutions, we are left with four free functions, $\phi_2$, $\phi_3$, $N$ and $L$.
+We will derive properties of static solutions in radial gauge, choosing $\phi_1=x^2$ such that $x$ is the area radius.
+Since our extended system is first class according to (\ref{CC}), we are allowed to fix the gauge in order to determine solutions.
+All momenta vanish for static solutions, and we are left with four free functions, $\phi_2$, $\phi_3$, $N$ and $L$.